yj-motion/combinatorics/README.md

 # combinatorics
-A library for calculations related to combinatorics.\n The main branch SUCKS.
+A library for calculations related to combinatorics.
+The main branch SUCKS.